Cody-Wise/fetch-render-api/README.md

 ![api wireframe](/assets/wireframe.jpg 'wirefram for api demo')

-HTML Elements
+# HTML Elements

 - Select with options(pokemon, star wars)
 - UL element for containing each character (each character will be attached to an li element)

-Events
+# Events

 Watch for changing value

-Steps
+# Steps

-Deploy on Netlify
+- Deploy on Netlify
-Create HTML Elements
+- Create HTML Elements
 -Write Functions for fetching from API
+- Complete functions for displaying both Pokemon and Star Wars Characters
--
+- Style output